MRCIEU/CheckSumStats/README.md

 ![“README-example1\_gcplot2.png”](/man/figures/README-example1_gcplot2.png)

-We see an inverse correlation in reported effect allele frequency (EAF) between the test dataset and the GWAS catalog in European ancestry studies, which confirms the metadata error identified in the previous plots.
-In the absence of effect allele metadata errors, and assuming the test dataset and GWAS catalog are matched on ancestry, the correlation in allele frequency should be positive.
-The reported effect allele frequency in the test dataset is opposite to that observed in the GWAS catalog - e.g. for the top left red data point the effect allele is the major allele (frequency close to 0.8) in the test dataset but is the minor allele (frequency of 0.2) in the GWAS catalog.
-We call these discrepancies EAF conflicts.
+We see an inverse correlation in effect allele frequency (EAF) between the test dataset and the GWAS catalog in European ancestry studies, which confirms the metadata error identified in the previous plots (in the absence of metadata errors the correlation should be positive).
+Effect allele frequency in the test dataset is opposite to that observed in the GWAS catalog - e.g. effect alleles with frequencies \>0.5 in the test dataset have frequencies \<0.5 in the GWAS catalog.
+We flag these discrepancies as EAF conflicts.
 EAF conflicts are labelled as moderate if EAF is close to 0.5 (i.e. 0.4 to 0.6) and as high if \<0.4 or \>0.6.
 This makes allowance for chance deviations in allele frequency around 0.5.
 When making comparisons with the GWAS catalog it’s important to consider whether the datasets are matched on ancestry.
 This